-We use 512Hz as this gives the best balance between time of decay and tactile vibration.
-Ideally, you want a fork that has a long period of decay and cannot be detected by vibration sensation.
+A 512Hz tuning fork is used as it gives the best balance between time of decay and tactile vibration.
+Ideally, you want a tuning fork that has a long period of decay and cannot be detected by vibration sensation.

 1. Place a vibrating 512 Hz tuning fork firmly on the mastoid process (apply pressure to the opposite side of the head to make sure the contact is firm).
 This tests bone conduction.

 2. Confirm the patient can hear the sound of the tuning fork and then ask them to tell you when they can no longer hear it.

 3. When the patient can no longer hear the sound, move the tuning fork in front of the external auditory meatus to test air conduction.

 4. Ask the patient if they can now hear the sound again.
 If they can hear the sound, it suggests air conduction is better than bone conduction, which is what would be expected in a healthy individual (this is often confusingly referred to as a “Rinne’s positive” result).